 "It wasn’t the result I was expecting, but it wasn’t a disaster either.
 In Hungary I started 8th and finished where I started, but I could’ve gained a few places if I didn’t have any issues".

-Barrichello, meanwhile, was on the front row...
+Barrichello, meanwhile, is on the front row...

 "We don’t have the fastest car for qualifying, but we are quite strong in the race.
 Michael always proved how he can recover.
 I hope to win, that would help him and my team".